hazelcast/hazelcast/docs/design/sql/04-mulitthreaded-execution.md

 indefinitely; likewise, an imbalance between partitions may cause resource underutilization

 The partition pool is thus most suitable for small tasks that operate on independent physical resources, and that are distributed equally between logical partitions.
-An example is `IMap` operations, which update separate physical partitions, such as `GET` and `PUT`.
+An example is `IMap` operations, which operate on separate physical partitions, such as `GET` and `PUT`.

 Since the partition is a logical notion, it is possible to multiplex tasks from different components to a single partition pool.
 For example, CP Subsystem schedules tasks, all with the same partition, to the partition pool to ensure total processing order.